 Fourth Grade Teacher

 Ashley Burbach has been teaching at Summit since 2009 and loves being a part of the Summit community.
 She grew up in Arizona and graduated from Arizona State University with a BA in Early Childhood Education.
 She also holds a Masters in Education with a specialization in reading and mathematics for grades Kindergarten through 6th.
-She recently completed The Intel Math training program for teachers in 2014.
 Ms. Burbach is passionate about continuing her own education and also enjoys taking on additional leadership roles at Summit.
+She recently became a Google Certified Educator (Level 1) and in 2014 completed The Intel Math training program for teachers.

 In her classroom, Ms. Burbach incorporates hands-on learning and real-life connections while emphasizing respect and responsibility.
 She is very excited for another productive and fun school year!